Kainé: Nier

-Kainé appears prominently in Nier as a companion character to the unnamed player protagonist.
+Kainé appears prominently in Nier as a companion character to the unnamed protagonist.
 She is a Replicant, one of the soulless artificial humans that populate the Earth following an apocalyptic magical pandemic.
 Human souls exist as shadow-like beings called Gestalts intended to rejoin with their Replicant counterparts.
 After the Replicants gained sentience and see the Gestalts as monsters dubbing them "Shades", the two sides come into conflict.
 Kainé was intended to be born female, but a fault in the Replicant production system causes her to be born intersex.
 Suffering discrimination from her home village the Aerie, she is cared for by her grandmother Kali, who treats her as a woman, encourages her to use feminine clothing, and influences her tendency to swear.
 When the two are attacked by the monstrous Shade Hook and Kali is killed, Kainé survives by being possessed by the disembodied Shade Tyrann.
 This causes further discrimination, and Kainé chooses to live only for revenge against Hook.

 Kainé ultimately kills Hook with help from the protagonist, who encourages her to help him search for a cure to the Black Scrawl appearing among the Replicants and infecting the young girl Yonah.
 She chooses to live as a loyal ally and "sword" to the protagonist.
 She also interacts with his other companions, sharing a bickering relationship with the talking book Grimoire Weiss, and forming a sibling relationship with the young Emil who suffers isolation due to his petrification powers.
 She briefly sacrifices herself by allowing Emil to petrify her to seal away a powerful Shade when the Gestalt leader Shadowlord kidnaps Yonah.
 Five years later Emil releases her and she helps the group hunt down the Shadowlord.
 During one fight with Shades, the Aerie and its people are destroyed.

 In the game's first two endings, Kainé helps the protagonist kill the Shadowlord and rescue Yonah before leaving them; the Shadowlord's death will eventually lead to the extinction of both Replicants and Gestalts.
 Subsequent playthroughs, which begin following Kainé's release from the seal, show further backstory for characters including Kainé and the Gestalts.
 The final two endings are based around a choice after Kainé is overwhelmed by Tyrann and goes berserk following the Shadowlord's death; the protagonist can either kill her to end her suffering, or sacrifice his and Tyrann's existence to restore her normal form, leaving her and Yonah with no memories of him.